Bluehost vs. Shopify: Which Host Is Better for E-Commerce?

 Together with my colleagues, I have tested and retested Bluehost over several years.
+For your convenience, we have summarized the results of our extensive testing in our dedicated Bluehost hub.
 Throughout this time, my website has seen excellent page loading speeds of well under two seconds.
-I would trust Bluehost with my online store, especially since some of its plans are designed specifically for ecommerce.
+I would trust Bluehost with my online store, especially since some of its plans are designed specifically for eCommerce.

 But don’t get me wrong: Shopify is just as impressive.
 Google Cloud Platform might not be quite as old as Bluehost, but it’s certainly a super speedy network.
 It came as no surprise when my tests revealed great page loading speeds for Shopify.
 The platform makes good use of GCP, and uses several optimization tools of its own to further improve its performance.

 My only hesitation with Shopify is that it keeps its caching system mostly hidden.
 On the one hand, this makes it easier for beginners to improve site performance without a lot of effort.
 But on the other hand, webmasters who want to take a peek under the hood and make their own optimizations can end up feeling frustrated with the platform.